Createdd/Writing/2019/articles/VSCodePipenv.md

 ## The Issue

 As I described in my last article [Working with Jupyter and VSCode](https://towardsdatascience.com/working-with-vscode-and-jupyter-notebook-style-5ecaf47f9f84) I use **pyenv** and **pipenv** for managing all packages in my python development.
 I also referenced some articles why this way is helpful and easy to use.
 Now, it is necessary to dive a little more into it.
 There are two ways you would want to develop with jupyter notebook.
 Either you work with it directly in the browser or inside VSCode.
-In both use cases there emerge problems.
+In both use cases there can emerge problems.

 ## Developing with Jupyter Notebook in the browser